Mauritius Bucket List: Amazing Places to Visit in Mauritius

 The Blue Bay Marine Park is the perfect place to explore the marine life of Mauritius.

-It is located on the island’s southeastern shore and close to many restaurants and the main airport.
+It is located on the island’s southeastern shore and is close to many restaurants and the main airport.

 Enjoy horse racing in Champs de Mars